XIP-68 (Draft): Automated Fork Recovery

 );

-The epoch_authenticator indicates the group encryption state after the commit was applied, and is defined in the MLS protocol spec.
+The epoch_authenticator is derived from the epoch secret and uniquely identifies the group encryption state after the commit was applied, but is not itself sensitive information.
+It is defined in the MLS protocol spec.

 Each time the local group state has been transformed, or the cursor has been advanced past a failed commit, an entry must be added to the local commit log.
 Note that the commit log is permitted to have duplicate entries, with the same server sequence_id but different values for the log_id field, as well as out-of-order entries.
 This would indicate bugs in the client’s processing logic.